lttle-cloud/samples/nextjs-app/README.md

 This is a Next.js App Router sample project for [lttle.cloud](https://lttle.cloud).

 It demonstrates how to deploy a Next.js application using lttle.cloud's platform.
+It allows you to update the name of a person you want to say hello to, and stores the data in a PostgreSQL database using Drizzle ORM.

 ## Prerequisites